 Something More Exciting

-Famed economist John Maynard Keynes first remarked that individuals are driven by “animal spirits,” a salient observation that cuts to the heart of our often-primal relationship with money, and our evolutionary-driven hardwiring as a species that is defined by a daily and, in terms of survival, necessary pursuit of pleasure.
+Famed economist John Maynard Keynes first remarked that individuals are driven by “animal spirits,” a salient observation that cuts to the heart of our relationship with money.
+He also suggested that our brains are hardwired for the daily and, in terms of survival, necessary pursuit of pleasure.

-For the modern investor, this often means that even if we have rationally and confidently chosen a long-term, actively managed investing strategy, such as mutual funds, we might still feel anxious, stressed, or seduced by the latest Bitcoin or ETF goldrush, leading us to experience worry about losing out on a big profit, which makes us doubt our well informed, albeit less immediately exciting, approach.
+For the modern investor, this often means that even if we have rationally and confidently chosen a long-term investing strategy, we might still feel anxious, stressed, or seduced by the latest hot trend, such as cryptocurrencies, SPACs (special purpose acquisitions company), or NFTs (non-fungible token).
+These trends can cause us to experience worry about losing out on a big profit, which makes us doubt our well informed, albeit less immediately exciting, approach.

-The great news is that understanding the physiological mechanisms that lie behind these feelings and emotions allow us to make smart lifestyle choices that will benefit our long-term investing strategies.
+The great news is that understanding the physiological mechanisms that lie behind these feelings and emotions allow us to make smart lifestyle choices that could benefit our long-term investing strategies.

 1 Zehndorfer, E. (2018).
 The Physiology of Irrational & Emotional Investing: Causes & Solutions.
 Routledge: London.